v8/v8.dev/src/features/symbol-description.md

 symbol.toString();
 // → 'Symbol(foo)'
 //           ^^^
+symbol.toString().slice(7, -1);
+// → 'foo'
 ```

+However, this approach violates the “express intent, not implementation” principle — the code is slightly magical-looking and not very self-explanatory.
+The above technique also doesn’t let you distinguish between a symbol with no description (i.e. `Symbol()`) and a symbol with the empty string as its description (i.e. `Symbol('')`).

 [The new `Symbol.prototype.description` getter](https://tc39.es/proposal-Symbol-description/) provides a more ergonomic way of accessing the description of a `Symbol`: